Smallville season 9: Writing

-In an interview following the 2009 San Diego Comic-Con International panel for Smallville, Souders and Peterson revealed that Clark would be training to take one-step closer to his ultimate destiny as Superman, and that Clark would be wearing a costume while performing his Red-Blue Blur duties.
+Souders and Peterson revealed in an interview that Clark would be training to take one-step closer to his ultimate destiny as Superman, and that Clark would be wearing a costume while performing his Red-Blue Blur duties.
 The pair explained that this season's theme is also about Clark "embracing the fact that he is an alien".
 That said, Souders has stated that she would not refer to Clark himself as "darker", because he is still "the Superman underneath it all that we all know and love".
 E!
 Online's Natalie Abrams revealed, following the Smallville panel, that Clark's suit would be black, with a silver Superman "S" on the front, as well a trench coat that doubles as a cape.
-Based on the information released at the panel, Abrams reports that the producers had a series finale prepared should this season be the last.
+Based on the information released at the panel, Abrams reported that the producers had a series finale prepared should this season be the last.
 Although it was initially stated that Tom Welling would direct two episodes, because of his responsibilities producing the new series Hellcats, he only directed one.
-Allison Mack will be directing one.
+Allison Mack directed one episode.